deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 Generating the File Descriptor
 ---
-Although we weill need to push our parameters on the stack in reverse order, we will start by generating the file descriptor.
+Although we will need to push our parameters on the stack in reverse order, we will start by generating the file descriptor.

 From the observations above- it seems that our file descriptor is the value __`0x00000088`__.
 Knowing this, we will create a piece of shellcode to reflect this.
 Here are the instructions, using [nasm_shell](https://github.com/fishstiqz/nasmshell):